 You’ve probably been on both sides of the new job situation: coming in to the office for the first day, not knowing anyone or anything about the job yet it’s frightening.
-And if you’re on the other side, you know what it’s like to have a new staff who’s probably timid as a mouse, taking their time to learn their way around, get themselves set up, and slowly meet the team.
+And if you’re on the other side, you know what it’s like to have a new who’s probably timid as a mouse, taking their time to learn their way around, get themselves set up, and slowly meet the team.

-Wouldn’t it be nice to short-circuit that process so our new staff fit in a little easier, and a little faster?
-Here’s what research suggests can help us bring new staff into the fold with less friction.
+Wouldn’t it be nice to short-circuit that process so our new fit in a little easier, and a little faster?
+Here’s what research suggests can help us bring new into the fold with less friction.

 Find a common interest

 We like people who are like us.
 We’re drawn to others with similar beliefs, appearance, and interests.
 Studies show that when given the option, we’ll choose friends who think like us.

 This doesn’t mean we can’t get along with people who have different opinions or interests, but we’re naturally more attracted to commonalities.

 Put it to work

 How can you find those commonalities that will help your new bond with the team?

 Include mentions of interests your team has in common in your job ads and interviews.
 An extra benefit of this is that it will make your ads and interview process stand out from the crowd.
 Wouldn’t you be more drawn to an ad that mentions something you’re really interested in as well as what the job entails?
 Plus, this gives your new recruits something to bring up during the interview or in their first days on the job, without scrabbling to find an interest they have in common with everyone else.